tenzir/tenzir/docker/README.md

 # Docker

-This directory contains Docker and Docker Compose files for VAST and integrations with related services.
+This directory contains Docker and Docker Compose files for Tenzir and integrations with related services.

 > **Note**